mikro-orm/mikro-orm/docs/versioned_docs/version-6.4/entity-helper.md

 });
 ```

-When updating collections, we can either pass complete array of all items, or just a single item - in such case, the new item will be appended to the existing items.
+When updating collections, you can either pass a complete array of all items, or just a single item - in such a case, the new item will be appended to the existing items.
 Passing a completely new array of items will replace the existing items.
 Previously existing items will be disconnected/removed from the collection.
 Also check the [Collection page](./collections.md#removing-items-from-collection) on the effects of removing entities from collections.

 ```ts
 // resets the addresses collection to a single item